cocos/cocos-docs/en/advanced-topics/websocket-server.md

 # WebSocket Server

 Developers can launch a WebSocket Server during the game and provide an **RPC interface**.
-By improving and calling these **RPC interface**, developers can monitor the internal state of the game process and increase the ability to manage the game process state.
+By improving and calling these **RPC interfaces**, developers can monitor the internal state of the game process and increase the ability to manage the game process state.

 ## How To Enable

-**WebSocket Server** is disabled by default.
-You need to enable it by adding configuration `set(USE_WEBSOCKET_SERVER ON)` to the `cfg.cmake` file under the release package directory `build/[platform]/proj` (e.g. `build/android/proj` by default for Android platform) generated after building the native platform.
+The **WebSocket Server** is disabled by default.
+To enable it, add to the configuration `set(USE_WEBSOCKET_SERVER ON)` to the `cfg.cmake` file under the release package directory `build/[platform]/proj` (e.g. `build/android/proj` by default for Android platform) generated after building the native platform.

 ## How to use WebSocket